Lkonop/Tvx-QA-Task/README.md

 "npm run cy:open" or "npx cypress open"

 IMPORTANT NOTE:
-Crucial for running tests with files .feature is their placement and
+Crucial for running tests with files .feature is their placement and placement of theirs .js files.